Mike Rakes

-Dr. Mike and Darla Rakes at Evangel University.

 Mike Rakes is an American pastor, educator and academic administrator.
-He is the fifth and current president of Evangel University.
-Rakes became Evangel's president in July 2021, taking over responsibilities from George O. Wood, who was interim president after Carol Taylor retired in November 2020.
+He has held leadership roles in higher education institutions in the United States, including serving as president of Evangel University.

 Early life and education

-Rakes graduated with a bachelor's degree in Pastoral Ministries from Central Bible College in 1985 and a master's degree in Biblical Literature from the Assemblies of God Theological Seminary in 1993.
+Rakes graduated with a bachelor's degree in Pastoral Ministries from Central Bible College and a master's degree in Biblical Literature from the Assemblies of God Theological Seminary.
 He received a Master of Divinity in 1997 and a Doctor of Ministry degree in 2000 from Biola University.

 Career

-Rakes started his career in higher education in 1993 as a faculty member at Southeastern University, an Assemblies of God institution, and became the school's vice president for student development in 2000.
+Rakes started his career in higher education in 1993 as a faculty member at Southeastern University.
+He later served as the institution’s vice president for student development.

-While serving as Pastor at Winston-Salem First Assembly of God, Rakes established Bridges Christian College in 2011 and was president until 2015.
+In addition to his academic roles, Rakes served as pastor at Winston-Salem First Assembly of God.
+During this period, he was involved in the establishment of Bridges Christian College in 2011 and served as its president until 2015.

-Beginning in 2013, Rakes was on the board of trustees at Oral Roberts University in Tulsa, Oklahoma.
-He resigned when he became a finalist for Evangel University president.
+Rakes also served on the board of trustees of Oral Roberts University beginning in 2013.
+He stepped down from the board after being named a finalist in the presidential search at Evangel University.
+In July 2021, he was appointed president of Evangel University, succeeding the interim leadership George O. Wood, following the retirement of the previous president.
+On July 30th, 2026, it was announced that Rakes tendered his resignation as president of Evangel University.
+Though no official reason was given in the announcement, the university had been experiencing significant financial issues.